 Found in 4 Collections and/or Records:

-Abstract Contains the report of the committee, which consisted of J.I.
-Levy, Hyman Polock, Judah L. Hackenburg, and Levi M. Goldsmith, concerning changes in the constitution of the Hebra.
+Collection contains the report of the committee--J.I.
+Levy, Hyman Polock, Judah L. Hackenburg, and Levi M. Goldsmith--concerning changes in the constitution of the Hebra.